 Appeals court considers woman's challenge to life sentence

-CINCINNATI (AP) — Attorneys for a Tennessee woman serving a life sentence for killing a man when she was 16 are asking federal appellate judges to throw out her sentence, in a case that has attracted celebrity attention.
+CINCINNATI (AP) — Attorneys are debating whether a Tennessee woman serving a life sentence for killing a man when she was 16 can gain parole.
+They're arguing before federal appellate judges in Cincinnati who are considering sending the case back to Tennessee.

-Cyntoia Brown's attorneys will argue Thursday before a 6th U.S. Circuit Court of Appeals panel.
+Attorney Mark Pickrell told a three-judge 6th U.S. Circuit Court of Appeals panel Thursday that Tennessee's laws are ambiguous on the parole eligibility.
+He represents Cyntoia Brown, now 30, in a case that has attracted celebrity support for her.

-The U.S. Supreme Court has ruled against life-without-parole sentences for juveniles, but Tennessee has argued successfully in lower courts that Brown does have a possibility for parole — after serving 51 years.
+The U.S. Supreme Court has ruled against life-without-parole sentences for juveniles, but Tennessee has argued successfully in lower courts that Brown does have a possibility for parole — after she serves 51 years.

-Brown's attorneys also contend that she lacked the mental state to be culpable in the 2004 slaying, impaired by her mother's alcohol use while she was in the womb.

-Celebrities including Kim Kardashian and singer Rihanna have been part of a social media campaign for her release.
+The judges said they could ask the Tennessee Supreme Court to decide that issue before they rule whether Brown's sentence is unconstitutional.